-When a subject's consent capacity changes after initial consent is obtained (e.g., subject loses capacity or gains capacity), the previous consent is no longer valid for continued participation.
+When a subject’s consent capacity changes after initial consent is obtained, the following applies for continued subject participation,

-- All research procedures with the subject, including interactions and interventions and collection of identifiable private information, must immediately cease.
+- Research procedures with the subject, including interactions and interventions and collection of identifiable private information, must immediately cease.

 - Research personnel must seek and obtain informed consent for ongoing procedures from the appropriate individual per this policy, or request a waiver of informed consent per the IU HRPP Policy on Informed Consent.